TourmalineCore/inner-circle-documentation/ddr/calendar-ddr.md

 - Free UI kit in Figma.
 This will help the designer quickly add the component into the current UI design and style it as Inner Circle.

 - A large number of static calendars with different date range selections.
-For example, the calendar can be a controlled calendar.
-If the user changes one of the two dates, the range will be changed rather than reset.
+For example, a calendar might have range shortcuts that help the user identify a period of dates.

 **Disadvantages**